syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Single-page-view-mode.md

 # Single page view mode

-The default continuous view mode of PDF viewer allows only vertical scrolling.
-But PDF viewer also provides options to view PDFs page by page with horizontal navigation support.
-The page ny page view mode offers better readability.
+The default continuous view mode of PDF Viewer allows vertical scrolling.
+In addition to that, PDF Viewer also provides options to view PDFs page by page with horizontal navigation support.

 ![Single page view mode](pdfviewer_images/SinglePageViewer.gif)